davappler/snippetbox/learnings.md

 ## Executing SQL Statements

 - Notice how in this query we’re using the ? character to indicate placeholder parameters for the data that we want to insert in the database?
 Because the data we’ll be using will ultimately be untrusted user input from a form, it’s good practice to use placeholder parameters instead of interpolating data in the SQL query.
+- In the code we constructed our SQL statement using placeholder parameters, where ? acted as a placeholder for the data we want to insert.
+The reason for using placeholder parameters to construct our query (rather than string interpolation) is to help avoid SQL injection attacks from any untrusted user-provided input.

 ```
 	stmt := `INSERT INTO snippets (title, content, created, expires)